kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-13-revisioning.markdown

 Before I can work on the fun part of revisioning my asset files I first have to write a task to copy my vector fonts.
 Boring, but it has to be done.

 ## Copy Vector Fonts for Production
 Another boring and short task, which is doing just one simple thing: Copy the fonts to the production assets folder.
-But that’s the way Gulp was build.
+But that’s the way Gulp.js was build.
 Have small tasks that do small things.

 {% figure code-figure "config.js" %}
 {% highlight javascript %}